Treatment Customized to Your Child’s Needs

-Our surgeons are leaders in performing procedures that not only completely remove tumors but also make sure patients can use the affected body part as freely as possible.
-In some cases, we can also offer limb-lengthening procedures to restore your child’s bone more fully.
+- Surgery to remove the tumor completely.
+We will make sure that your child can use the affected limb as freely as possible.
+In some cases, our surgeons can offer special procedures to restore your child’s bone more fully.
+Learn more.